sudharshans2009/school-managment/docs/APP_DOWNLOAD_FEATURE.md

 ## Overview

-The Amrita Vidyalayam Management System now includes a smart app download feature that detects when users access the application through a web browser and prompts them to download the native application for their platform.
+The Amrita Vidyalayam, Ettimadai now includes a smart app download feature that detects when users access the application through a web browser and prompts them to download the native application for their platform.

 ---